shantoroy/shantoroy.github.io/_posts/2018-01-12-install-openstack-in-centos-redhat.md

 toc_label: "Table of Contents"
 toc_icon: "heart"
 ---

+OpenStack is a widely used open-source cloud computing platform that allows users to manage large pools of computing, storage, and networking resources throughout a datacenter.

+Installing OpenStack on a Linux-based operating system like CentOS or Red Hat Enterprise Linux can be a complex task for users who are new to the platform.

+In this blog post, I will guide you through the installation process of OpenStack on CentOS or Red Hat Linux step by step.

 ## Pre-Requisite
 To check out how to install CentOS/Red Hat in your PC you can visit following tutorials created by [Tecmint][tec] -